StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

 - `bool IStepper.Initialize()` — This is called by StereoKit at the start of the next frame, and on the main thread.
 This happens before StereoKit's main `Step` callback, and always after `SK.Initialize`.
   - returns — If false is returned here, this `IStepper` will be immediately removed from the list of `IStepper`s, and neither `Step` nor `Shutdown` will be called.
 - `void IStepper.Shutdown()` — This is called when the `IStepper` is removed, or the application shuts down.
 This is always called on the main thread, and happens at the start of the next frame, before the main application's `Step` callback.
 - `void IStepper.Step()` — This Step method will be called every frame of the application, as long as `Enabled` is `true`.
-This happens immediately before the main application's `Step` callback.
+By default this happens immediately before the main application's `Step` callback, but this can be configured by adding a `[StepperPriority]` attribute to the `IStepper` type: a positive priority steps _after_ the app's `Step` callback, and `IStepper`s are sorted in ascending order of priority.

+## class StepperPriorityAttribute

+An optional `[StepperPriority]` attribute for `IStepper` types that controls when and in what order their `Step` method is called relative to the app's main `Step` callback.
+The priority value determines both the _phase_ and the _sort order_: `IStepper`s with a negative priority (or the default of 0) are stepped _before_ the app's main `Step` callback, and `IStepper`s with a positive priority are stepped _after_ it.
+In all cases, `IStepper`s are stepped in ascending order of priority, and ties preserve the order they were added in.
+If an `IStepper` type does not have this attribute, it behaves as though it has a priority of 0.

+- `int StepperPriorityAttribute.Priority` — The priority value for this `IStepper`.
+Negative or zero values step before the app's main `Step` callback, positive values step after it, and all `IStepper`s are sorted in ascending order by this value.
+- `void StepperPriorityAttribute(int priority)` — Creates a priority attribute for an `IStepper` type.
+  - `priority` — The priority value.
+Negative or zero values step before the app's main `Step` callback, positive values step after it, and all `IStepper`s are sorted in ascending order by this value.